rusthon/Rusthon/README.rst

 Python vs JavaScript Modes
 -------------------------

 PythonJS has two primary modes you can write code in: "python" and "javascript".
 The default mode is "python", you can mark sections of your code to use either mode with "pythonjs.configure(javascript=True/False)" or nesting blocks inside "with python:" or "with javascript:".
 The "javascript" mode can be used for sections of code where performance is a major concern.
-When in "javascript" mode the literal "[]" syntax will return a JavaScript Array instead of a PythonJS list, and a literal "{}" returns a JavaScript Object instead of a PythonJS dict.
+When in "javascript" mode Python dictionaries become JavaScript Objects.
 In both modes you can directly call external JavaScript functions, its only faster in "javascript" mode because function calls are direct without any wrapping.

 Directly Calling JavaScript Functions